jackmoore/jackmoore.github.io/colorbox.md

 ## Instructions & Help

 The <a href='/colorbox/faq/'>FAQ</a> has instructions on asking for help, solutions to common problems, and how-to examples.
-First-time jQuery users can check out the ColorBox <a href='/colorbox/guide/'>Beginner's Guide</a>.
+First-time jQuery users can check out the Colorbox <a href='/colorbox/guide/'>Beginner's Guide</a>.
 Intermediate users can probably glean everything needed by view-source'ing the demo pages.

 ## Usage

-ColorBox accepts settings from an object of key/value pairs, and can be assigned to any HTML element.
+Colorbox accepts settings from an object of key/value pairs, and can be assigned to any HTML element.

 ````javascript
 // Format: